SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 plot(sol, label = ["S(t)" "I(t)" "R(t)"])
 ```

-Notice that our plot (and the solution objects) are now defined at precisely the
+Notice that our plot is now defined at precisely the specified time points, and
-specified time points, and for time values in between those points
+for time values in between those points piecewise-linear interpolation is used
-piecewise-linear interpolation is used in evaluating the solution.
-Therefore,
+in graphing the solution.
+Therefore, *it is important to note that neither
-*it is important to note that interpolation of the solution object will no
+plotting or interpolation of the solution object will no longer be exact for a
-longer be exact for a pure jump process, as the solution values at jump times
+pure jump process, as the solution values at jump times have not been stored.
-have not been stored. i.e for `t` a time for which we did not save the state,
+i.e for `t` a time for which we did not save the state, `sol(t)` will no longer
-`sol(t)` will no longer give the exact value of the solution at `t`.*
+give the exact value of the solution at `t`.*

 In summary, the jump callback will save the state variable `u` before and after
 the jump whenever `save_positions = (true, true)`.
 All other saving behavior is